Moeriki/node-shifting/README.md

 **shifting(callback) : callback `…` is not a function, nor null, nor undefined**

 You need to call `shifting()` with either a callback function or `undefined|null`.
 Otherwise this error will be logged.
-This is to hide programming errors.
+This is to loudly expose programming errors.

 **from(source) : source `…` is not a function, nor a Promise**